mesosphere/kudo-cassandra-operator/docs/backup.md

 backup-node-2   1/1           23s        33s
 ```

-Next, lets view a list of all the backup pods:
+Next, lets view a list of all the pods:
 ```bash
 kubectl get pods --namespace=$NAMESPACE
 ```